Sinhalese monarchy: Monarchs

 There have been 184 monarchs that have reigned over nine successive kingdoms.
 Of these, five, Anula of Anuradhapura, Sivali of Anuradhapura, Chattagahaka Jantu of Anuradhapura, Lilavati of Polonnaruwa and Kalyanavati of Polonnaruwa have been Queens.
-Each monarch belongs to one of nine royal houses (Vijaya, Lambakanna I, Moriya, Lambakanna II, Vijayabahu, Kalinga, Siri Sanga Bo, Dinajara and Nayaks).
+Each monarch belongs to one of nine royal houses (Vijaya, Lambakanna I, Moriya, Lambakanna II, Vijayabahu, Kalinga, Siri Sanga Bo and Nayaks).
 The Sinhalese Monarchy has also been reigned over by foreigners from Southern India which has occurred several times throughout the course of the monarchy.
 This is usually occurred through the usurpation of the throne.

 During the early kingdoms all monarchs belonged to the House of Vijaya or the Vijayan dynasty.
 Named for Prince Vijaya, who is seen as the progenitor of the Sinhalese people, the dynasty continued into the Anuradhapura Kingdom until Subharaja (60–67).

 During the Anuradhapura period four dynasties ruled the kingdom from its founding to its end.
 Pandukabhaya, who was the last ruler of Upatissa Nuwara and the first ruler of the Anuradhapura Kingdom was a Vijayan.
 The Vijayan dynasty existed until Vasabha of the Lambakanna clan seized power in 66 AD.
 His ascension to the throne saw the start of the first Lambakanna dynasty, which ruled the country for more than three centuries.
 A new dynasty began with Dhatusena in 455.
 Named the Moriya dynasty, the origins of this line are uncertain although some historians trace them to Shakya princes who accompanied the sapling of the Sri Maha Bodhi to Sri Lanka.
 The last dynasty of the Anuradhapura period, the second Lambakanna dynasty, started with Manavanna (684–718) seizing the throne in 684 and continued till the last ruler of Anuradhapura, Mahinda V.